mssablog/mssablog.github.io/soft-skills/index.md

 ### Introduction

-Welcome to the soft skills resources section of the MSSA Blog project!
+Welcome to the soft skills section of the MSSA Blog project!

 Career guidance is an extremely important part of the MSSA curriculum, and students dedicate a significant amount of time to preparing for job interviews.
-The pages in this section should provide additional resources to help with these efforts!
+The pages in this section should provide additional resources to help with these efforts.

 ### Content